desourav/on-man/README.md

 - it's very quick and easy to check application logs and connect to local `mySQL` database with virtually no lag.

 Cons
+- Tried the option mentioned in the section how to deploy using lambda function, but the application would fetch `{"message": "Internal server error"}`
 - AWS EKS doesn't have a free tier option
 - another option is to get AWS EC2 instance - install docker and kubernetes - apply the `kubernetes/*.yaml`.
 On trying this option most of the time, the free-tier env would freeze or won't respond to simple `kubectl` commands
 - although the `security groups` were added to allow `ALL` for `ssh` connection, 4/5 times the `ssh` won't work making debugging impossible.